 Understanding the results of your AC Electric Field study

 Below are the Building Biology guidelines for electric fields in sleeping areas.
 You can read the original PDF here.

-The good folks over at Safe Living Technologies also have an Education section with Building Biology and International EMF Guidelines that you can download and use as a reference.
+Safe Living Technologies also have an Education section with Building Biology and International EMF Guidelines that you can download and use as a reference.